aztrg/aztrg/README.md

 - 👋 Hi, I’m @aztrg
-- 👀 I’m interested in readingbooks,watching movies, sports and so on
+- 👀 I’m interested in reading books,watching movies,playing sports and so on
 - 🌱 I’m currently learning python
 - 💞️ I’m looking for some friends
 - 📫 You can contact me through me27303@outlook.com